jingxixu/humanoid-robots-s19/README.md

   <img src="moveit_scene.png"" height="400">
 </p>

-It is understandable if your script does not work 100% of the times, as there are too many unpredictable factors.
+NOTE: It is understandable if your script does not work 100% of the times, as there are too many unpredictable factors.
 But you need to at least get it work in your video demo.

 # Submission